wezlemin/delta-docs/internal-sideloading/ksign-tutorial.md

 4. Go to Settings and click on Profile Downloaded (or General → VPN and Device Management).
 Install the Khoindvn DNS Profile.
 Enter your password if prompted.
 5. If required, go to Settings → General → About → Certificate Trust Settings and toggle the switch on for AAA Certificates.
 6. On your device's home screen, a bookmark will appear.
 You do not need to install ESigns from it!
 7. Go back to [https://khoindvn.io.vn](https://khoindvn.io.vn).
-Scroll down to **ESign Bypass Revoke 2.0** and click one of them (such as XL AXIATA, PT TBK).
+Scroll down to **ESign/KSign** and click one of them (such as XL AXIATA, PT TBK).
 It will say say "Open in iTunes".
 However, it will not actually open in iTunes.
-Just click Open. *You should not forget the name of the ESign/KSign you downloaded.*
+Just click Open. *You should not forget the name of the KSign/ESign you downloaded.*
-> ⚠️ KSigns are better, but all but one have been removed from the website.
-If that one is revoked, visit [https://khoindvn.pages.dev](https://khoindvn.pages.dev). <br>

-> 💡 Start with the one at the top and work your way down the list if it is revoked. <br>
+> 💡 KSigns are better!
+Start with the one at the top and work your way down the list if it is revoked. <br>
-> 💡 To save time, you could install multiple ESigns at a time. <br>
+> 💡 To save time, you could install multiple KSigns/ESigns at a time. <br>

-> 💡 Attempt to install all the ESigns!
+> 💡 Attempt to install all the KSigns/ESigns!
 Do not just try a few and give up because all of them were revoked. <br>

-8. Go to your home screen and wait for the ESign/KSign app to appear.
-Click on it and make sure you don't get an integrity/internet connection error (if you do, delete it and download another ESign/KSign).
+8. Go to your home screen and wait for the KSign/ESign app to appear.
+Click on it and make sure you don't get an integrity/internet connection error (if you do, delete it and download another KSign/ESign).
 If you get an "Untrusted Developer" error, continue reading this guide.
 > ⚠️ If no KSign/ESign appears on your home screen after you click Allow, read [KSign Troubleshooting](https://wezington-works.gitbook.io/delta-docs/internal-sideloading/ksign-troubleshooting#what-to-do-if-you-cannot-access-khoindvn). <br>

 9. Go to Settings → General → VPN and Device Management.
 Under Enterprise Apps, click on the certificate name and trust it.